By Holly Reisem Hanna

 By far the biggest and most popular affiliate program is Amazon.
 With this program, you can link to any individual product that Amazon sells.
 Commission rates vary from 1% to 10% on each item sold, depending on your sales volume and product category.
 Payments are made 60 days after the end of each month and sent out via direct deposit or check.
 For payment to be issued — your earnings must be at least $10 for direct deposit and $100 for the check.

 CJ Affiliate is a third-party platform where bloggers can gain access to millions of advertisers that can be promoted through text links, banner ads, email marketing, social media channels, and their PayPerCall application.
 Payments are made via check or direct deposit on a monthly basis once your account hits the $100 threshold.
-Some companies found on CJ Affiliate are Ann Taylor, Banana Republic, Coupons.com, Expedia, Redplum Coupons, Sea World Parks and many more.
+Some companies found on CJ Affiliate are Ann Taylor, Banana Republic, Coupons.com, Expedia, Redplum Coupons, Sea World Parks and much more.

 Escalate Media is one of the leading affiliate networks for a deal, coupon, family, and food bloggers.
 Payments are made via check and PayPal on the 15th of the month for publishers who have reached a $25 threshold.
 This platform is user-friendly and contains deals, offers, and promos from companies like ABC Mouse, Coupons.com, CashCrate, Kellogg’s Family Rewards, and many others.

 FlexOffers is an affiliate marketing network, where publishers can gain access to millions of products and services that you can promote through text links, banner ads, templates, and other applications.
 Payments are made via check or direct deposit, weekly and monthly, once you hit a $100 threshold.
-Some companies that are part of the FlexOffers family are Macy’s, Target, Best Buy, Starbucks, Barnes & Noble and many more.
+Some companies that are part of the FlexOffers family are Macy’s, Target, Best Buy, Starbucks, Barnes & Noble and much more.
 This platform is super easy to use and with all of the great companies, it’s easy to meet and exceed the payment threshold.

 Panthera Network is one of my favorite affiliate platform that hosts work at home opportunities, coupon sites, survey sites, reward and sweepstake sites, as well as women’s products and more.
 Payments are made via check, direct deposit, wire transfer, or PayPal on the 15th of the month for commissions made the past 30 days.
 The platform is user-friendly, and with the vast array of companies, it is always easy to meet the monthly minimum threshold of $50.